Ayzzzzzzzzzzz/ipatoolGui/README.md

 To use this Interface, you will need to have Ipatool installed and connected with a Icloud Account.

-The Gui can be ran with `python3 /folder_to/IpaToolGui.py`or `python /folder_to/IpaToolGui.py`depending on your Python version.
+The Gui can be run with `python3 /folder_to/IpaToolGui.py`or `python /folder_to/IpaToolGui.py`depending on your Python version.

 This Interface is only tested on Macos and in a early stage.
 If you have Issues please create a Issue in the Issues tab.